Souji-hub/Project-Chatbot/README.md

-# Project-Chatbot
-This is a chatbot project created using the chatterbot library in python.
+Project-Chatbot.

+Self learning chatbot project using chatterbot library.
+Uses NLP and Machine learning algorithms to generate the best response to user input.
+Run AIChatbot.py